cpfaff/Open-Science-Paper/README.md

 Special rules you can call to to evoke predefined tasks.
 You have to call make with one of the names of rules introduced below (e.g make showpdf).
-The rule "showpdf" displays the compiled PDF using the PDF viewer defined in the makefile (call: make showpdf).
-If you like to use the option you should adapt the variable in the makefile to your needs (eg: evince).
+The rule "showpdf" displays the compiled PDF using the PDF viewer defined under the used programs (call: make showpdf).

 ```
+# Special rules
 showpdf:
 	$(PDFVIEWER) $(DOCUMENT).pdf &
 ```